To Other Wallet

 The limits depend on your user status on Yandex.Money.

-Identified users can transfer up to 400,000 rubles at a time.
+Identified users can send up to 400,000 ₽ from their wallets per transfer.

 Anonymous users cannot transfer money.

-The recipient is anonymous.
-In this case, the recipient has 30 days to upgrade her user status: complete identification or provide passport details online (for Russian users of at least 14 years old).
+The recipient is anonymous—they have 30 days to upgrade their user status by completing the identification process or providing passport details online (for Russian users of at least 14 years old).

 - The recipient's balance is full.
 Identified users can keep up to 500,000 rubles on their account, reviewed Russian users can keep up to 60,000 rubles.
 If a Wallet is full, deposits and transfers will not be credited in it.